The Problem with Drug and Supplement Tolerance

 How Tolerance Works in the Body

-When we take in something (drug or medication and even some supplements) that drives a key pathway or up or down exclusively, the body doesn't like it.
+When we take in something (drug or medication and even many natural supplements) that drives a key pathway or up or down exclusively, the body doesn't like it.

 That's why you can stare at a bright shape for a period of time and then close your eyes.
 You'll still see the negative imprint for a bit.